-The key question to consider when creating your non-executive CV is:
+The key question to consider when creating your non-executive director CV is:

 What does the audience want to see?